 Fog light assembly – This assembly consists of fog light and housing assembly.

-Fog light lens - A plastic or glass lens which covers and protects the fog light bulb.
+Fog light lens – A plastic or glass lens that covers and protects the fog light bulb.

 Fuel injector O-rings – Rubber gaskets used to seal the fuel injectors and prevent leakage.

 Gas cap – A cap constructed of metal or plastic that seals the gas tank fill port when not in use.

 Gas cap gasket – This gasket seals the area between the gas cap and gas tank fill port, preventing air from entering when the vehicle is in operation.

 Glow plug – Found in diesel engines, this is an electric heating element that enables diesel engines to start when the engine is cold.